blekhmanlab/milk_infant_microbiome/figures/species_stability/README.md

-This folder will contain the figures resulting from the analysis on longitudinal species stability in milk and stool samples.
+This folder will contain the figures on longitudinal species stability analysis in milk and stool samples.